thzero/flutterd_logging_wrapper/README.md

 A logging wrapper for Flutter that provides a simple common interface allowing use of multiple loggers.
+This logging library is used by the opinionated [Fluttered](<https://github.com/thzero/flutterd>) (https://github.com/thzero/flutterd) library for Flutter.

 ## Capabilities